 - Secondary Malignancies: There is a slight risk of developing leukemia or another type of cancer due to treatment with this medication.
 This is most often associated with repeated treatments or high doses.
 Patients should avoid smoking if they have received procarbazine.
 There is an increased risk of developing lung cancer after treatment with this medication and smoking can further increase the risk.

-- Central Neurotoxicity: which can present as weakness, loss of balance or coordination, unsteadiness, dizziness, or drowsiness.
+- Central Neurotoxicity: this can present as weakness, loss of balance or coordination, unsteadiness, dizziness, or drowsiness.
 Notify your healthcare provider right away if you experience any of these symptoms.